Police misconduct: Other notable police misconduct settlements

 Jon Burge, a former Chicago Police Department Commander is estimated to have cost Chicago, the state of Illinois, and the county of Cook $132 million in over 20 different cases.
 Burge was known to torture, beat, electrically shock, suffocate, and play games of Russian roulette to force confessions.
 As part of a reparations package to victims of Burge and his team, Chicago opened the Chicago Torture Justice Center in Englewood to provide services such as counseling to those who have been victim of police misconduct.

 In 2000, Prince Jones, a student at Howard University, was followed by an unmarked police car; fearing for his safety he exited the car to confront the man following him who proceeded to flash a gun.
 Jones entered his car and put his truck into reverse, hitting the officer twice.
 The officer fired 16 shots into Jones' car, killing him.
 This incident received national news coverage and was featured in Ta-Nehisi Coates' book Between the World and Me.
-Jones' family received a settlement from Prince Georges county of $3.7 million.
+Jones' family received a settlement from Prince George's county of $3.7 million.